grafana/tempo/docs/tempo/website/configuration/_index.md

             # Buckets for the latency histogram in seconds.
             [histogram_buckets: <list of float> | default = 0.1, 0.2, 0.4, 0.8, 1.6, 3.2, 6.4, 12.8]

+            # Additional dimensions to add to the metrics.
+Dimensions are searched for in the
+            # resource and span attributes and are added to the metrics if present.
+            [dimensions: <list of string>]

         span_metrics:

             # Buckets for the latency histogram in seconds.